KhaelK138/KhaelK138.github.io/markdown/PasswordAttacks.md

 	- These modifications can be stored in files and used when cracking--for example:
 		- `hashcat -m 0 {hash} {password_list} -r {modification_file} --force`
 - Ensure to find the type of hash before cracking to save time
+  - `hashcat -h | grep "{information}"` can help find the number to user
+  - `hashcat -m {number} --example-hash` can provide a good example that hashcat can understand
 - Extracting hashes:
 	- Many methods, but here's a novel one:
 		- `Get-ChildItem -Path C:\ -Include *.kdbx -File -Recurse -ErrorAction SilentlyContinue` will search for kdbx files (KeePass files) containing hashes